Robotato500/TetrisC64/README.md

 # TetrisC64
 Project files for C64Studio of a greek-themed Tetris clone for the C64.
+The main files are called Conway because this project started with an attempt of implementing Conway's game of life; but I ended up coding a version of tetris instead.

 You'll have to excuse me if the code is a bit disorganised and not well commented, but it was a private thing only I was supposed to read.
 If you just found this page browsing through GitHub well, I hope you find this project interesting!